forrestdavis/forrestdavis.github.io/_pages/about.md

 neural language models (e.g., GPT-3) trained on text data.
 Drawing on insights from psycholinguistics, linguistic theory, and cross-linguistic variation, I expose limitations in current AI models and tie these limitations to properties of training data.
-My dissertation titled <a href=''>"On the Limitations of Data: Mismatches between Neural Models of Language and Humans"</a> sketches out my perspective with case studies.
+My dissertation titled <a href='../assets/pdf/DavisDissertation.pdf'>"On the Limitations of Data: Mismatches between Neural Models of Language and Humans"</a> sketches out my perspective with case studies.